 Rather then feeling delightful about it, she was scared to pieces.
 She proceeded to tell me her family, to put it mildly, were a little on the racist side.
 I assured her that nothing they could say would break me.
 My agenda was to be respectful no matter how they treated me and refused to get into any kind of altercation.

 One scorching hot summer afternoon we met her parents at their house for supper.
 They were humble and gracious from the moment I stepped on their door mat, I felt like part of the family.
 Her mother Gertrude was a very soft spoken woman and even offered me a second helping of her peach cobbler.
-Her father, Horace, was strongly opinionated yet a tolerable brut.
-I didn’t know there was a problem until I drove Connie home.
+Her father, Horace, was strongly opinionated yet a tolerable character.
+I didn’t know there was a problem until I drove Connie home

 “When you went outside to use your cell my father told me I will never live to see the day when my “abomination” is born.
 He also said that he couldn’t guarantee my safety in the event his “clan” would find out about everything”, Connie sniffled.